 Perhaps even more important than broadcasting a message for students is connecting with them personally.
-Here are a few opportunities to interact with students and families during this season when face-to-face engagement may be limited.
+Here are a few opportunities to interact with students and families.

 - Record a brief video message to encourage and point students to the hope of Jesus.
 Post it on Facebook, Instagram, or other social media platforms.
 You could also send this video out via group text message, email, or Messenger.

 - Encourage your small group leaders to text students a verse and simple challenge/ application/reflection point.

 - Send out video encouragement or daily tips for parents such as “make a daily schedule” and “express gratitude together.”